Godzaytsa/TestManiac/README.md

 ### Screenshots

+When errors occur, the tool captures:
+- **Before screenshot**: Shows the page with the clicked element highlighted in red
+- **After screenshot**: Shows the page state after the error occurred
+- **Combined screenshot**: Both images side-by-side with "BEFORE" and "AFTER" labels

-If enabled, screenshots are saved to the specified directory when errors occur.
+Screenshots are saved to the specified directory with descriptive filenames.

 ## Best Practices